Artemmkin/codedeploy-terraform/README.md

   codedeploydemo-734.s3.amazonaws.com
   ```

   then the name of the created bucket is `codedeploydemo-734`.
-Save this bucket name, will upload our sample application revision to that bucket.
+Save this bucket name, you will upload the sample application revision to that bucket.

 4. Change directory into `sample-app`.
 And run the following command to create application revision and upload it to S3 bucket (make sure to change the name of the bucket).